Chemistry, which is often referred to as the Central Science, is an integral discipline of the Natural Sciences Program.

 A classroom/laboratory is located in HS-429.
 It is designed to be used as either a wet chemistry classroom or a fully functional chemistry laboratory.
 It consists of long benches equipped with sinks, and the room contains fume hoods.

-Chemistry NYA Laboratory Experiment 9: Experiment 9pH of Salts for posting
+Chemistry NYB Laboratory Experiment 9: Experiment 9pH of Salts for posting

 OLD CHEMISTRY FINALS